 A high proportion of migrant students have English as their second language to the level that they have had less than four years learning English.
 Twenty of these are adult students who are beginner speakers being taught in a separate immersion programme.

-We have a Special Needs Unit, Te Whare Atawhai, catering for 35 ORRS students, a Service Academy, and a Trades Programme.
+We have a Special Needs Unit onsite managed by Kimi Ora, a Service Academy, and a Trades Programme.
 We are responsible for the provision of Alternative Education at the Hutt Valley Activity Centre.